Skip to content

 #4 Taste, #3 Packaging: Häagen-Dazs

 Packaging fared a little better, landing in third.
-The pattern on the wrapper got some credit for showing “crunch,” but it was also called “a bit busy” and rated “worst” by at least one tester.
-At $9.50, it was the most expensive bar in the test, which made the taste result sting a little more.
+The pattern on the wrapper got some credit for showing “crunch”.
+At $9.50, it was the priciest in the lineup, making the taste gap between expectation and experience more notable.

 THE BOTTOM LINE